ev3ndev/autoqbit/README.md

 3. Create a new file called `autoqbit_rules.yaml` and fill it out (template below).
 4. Update any variables at the top of `autoqbit.py` as your own preference. (e.g. How much space to keep available, point it correctly to the rules file, etc.)
 5. Set up autobrr to call the script every time it adds a new torrent to qBittorrent (under autobrr -> filter config -> actions).
+    OR Set up qBittorrent to call the script on every torrent added to it in the qBittorrent settings.

 ## Config file and explanation